So, you started a blog and now you want to figure out how to get people to read it.

 People don’t want to wait.
 Especially if they are on a mobile device.
 If they click and link to visit your article and after a few seconds they are staring at a blank white screen, they’ll be clicking the back button to view the next link.

-b) Make Sure Your Site Loads On Every Device
+2. Make Sure Your Site Loads on Every Device

 You want your website to be responsive.
 What that means is the width of your website responds to the width of the device.
 Whether your reader is on a phone, tablet, or desktop you want the experience to be perfect.

-c) Make Sure Your Site Looks Good On Popular Browsers
+3. Make Sure Your Site Looks Good on Popular Browsers

 And just like how you want your website to look great on every device, you want your website to look great on every browser.
 Now, let’s rephrase this.
 Every browser would be awesome, but it isn’t realistic.
 Instead, you should aim for it to look good on the browsers popular with your audience.